-This course focuses on developing positive interpersonal communication skills necessary for building and maintaining healthy, productive relationships in both a personal and professional environment.
+Gen Ed Competency: Oral Communication in English This course focuses on developing positive interpersonal communication skills necessary for building and maintaining healthy, productive relationships in both a personal and professional environment.
 This includes both one-on-one as well as small group situations.
-Topics may include: verbal and non-verbal communication, perception of self and others, listening techniques, cultural and gender considerations, conflict avoidance and management, effective leadership skills, group dynamics and decision-making, and interpersonal communication within organizations.
+Topics may include: verbal and nonverbal communication, perception of self and others, listening techniques, cultural and gender considerations, conflict avoidance and management, effective leadership skills, group dynamics and decision-making, and interpersonal communication within organizations.
 The course will expose students to various interpersonal communication theories and processes, while developing skills through practical exercises and activities.
+Prerequisite: Eligible for either ENG101ALP, ENG101E, or ENG101.